-If you become unable to make decisions for yourself because of a disability, illness or accident, having a durable power of attorney in place will designate a person or persons to make these decisions on your behalf.
-Whether you choose a family member, a friend or someone else as an agent to handle your affairs, a well-crafted power of attorney (or POA, for short) can allow that person to handle critical matters such as:
+If you become unable to make decisions for yourself because of a disability, an illness, or an accident, having a durable power of attorney in place will designate a person or persons to make these decisions on your behalf.
+Whether you choose a family member, a friend, or someone else as an agent to handle your affairs, a well-crafted power of attorney (or POA, for short) can allow that person to handle a wide variety of critical matters.

-- Medical treatment: This can include surgical procedures, feeding tubes, respirators and pain medication.
+- Medical treatment, including surgical procedures, feeding tubes, respirators, and pain medication

-- Finances: This can relate to payment of bills, banking, investments and filing of taxes, among other things.
+- Finances relating to payment of bills, banking, investments, and filing of taxes, among other things

 - Business decisions